mtraver/environmental-sensor/README.md

 ## Choose a Client

+**NOTE:** The Python client is unmaintained!
+It may be deleted in the future.
+Please use the Go client.

 This project includes clients — code that runs on the Raspberry Pi to read the temperature and log it — written in Go and Python.